 About Spinning Magnets Lab

-Deterministic electromagnetic simulation for rotating permanent magnets and stationary coils
+Deterministic electromagnetic and electromechanical simulation for rotating permanent magnets and stationary coils

-Spinning Magnets Lab is a scientific simulator developed to study how rotating permanent magnets interact with stationary coils.
-The main objective is not visual novelty, but physically interpretable prediction: magnetic field distribution, coil flux, flux linkage, and induced voltage should emerge from a clear and auditable computational chain.
+Spinning Magnets Lab is a scientific simulator developed to study how rotating permanent magnets interact with stationary coils, electrical loads, and rotor mechanics.
+The main objective is not visual novelty, but physically interpretable prediction: magnetic field distribution, coil flux, flux linkage, induced voltage, load current, electrical power, reaction torque, and mechanical power should emerge from a clear and auditable computational chain.

 The project is designed as a virtual laboratory instrument.
-It is intended for engineers, researchers, experimenters, and technically curious users who want to inspect electromagnetic behavior with the same mindset used for real measurement systems: clear assumptions, explicit units, deterministic results, and transparent numerical methods.
+It is intended for engineers, researchers, experimenters, and technically curious users who want to inspect generator behavior with the same mindset used for real measurement systems: clear assumptions, explicit units, deterministic results, transparent numerical methods, and repeatable comparison between machine configurations.

 Core principle.
-The simulator is built around a one-way deterministic pipeline: project state → geometry → magnetic field → flux integration → induced voltage → instruments → rendering.
+The simulator is built around a deterministic physics pipeline: project state → geometry → magnetic field → flux integration → induction → load response → power balance → mechanics → instruments → rendering.
 Rendering is never allowed to influence the physics.

 Project Purpose